NORTH PALM BEACH LIFE

 January Events at the Morikami

-(PRESS RELEASE)_January workshops, classes, and demonstrations:
+January workshops, classes, and demonstrations:

-Intermediate – 9am – 12pm
+The Art of Bonsai Time: Beginners - 12:30pm – 3:30pm; Intermediate - 9am – 12pm

-Cost: $100 (Morikami Members $90).
-Advance Registration Required.
+Cost: $100 (Morikami Members $90)

 Bonsai means "a tree in a tray."
-The art of bonsai creates the illusion of age and maturity of a tree, which has developed and sustained the effects of nature for many years.
+The art of bonsai creates the illusion of age and maturity of a tree which has developed and sustained the effects of nature for many years.
 Students of bonsai learn to artfully trim and train a tree in a container.

 Nihongo: Introduction to Japanese is a beginner and lower intermediate program teaching Japanese speaking, listening, reading, and writing.
 Students are introduced to Japanese culture and lifestyles through lessons and conversation.
 Levels I and II use Japanese for Busy People I (JBP I) and levels III and IV use Japanese for Busy People II (JBP II).
 Fall, winter, and spring sessions of each level should be taken sequentially as a series.